Last Updated on July 22, 2021 by Oddmund Groette

 During the period, you managed to save 300 000, and your wealth grows to about 1.8 million.

-Should you invest only in stocks?
-Or diversify?
+Should you invest only in stocks if you want to get rich?

 For 90% of the investors, it makes more sense to buy ETFs and mutual funds than to buy single stocks.
 Very few stocks beat risk-free short-term Treasuries, and you avoid a lot of headaches by spreading your investments among a few funds, both managed passive and active.